wilsonliaows/docs/product-updates.md

 ### Connector enhancements

-- **New Google connectors**
+- **New Google AI connectors**

-  **What's new:** New Google connectors have been added to the list of apps Workato supports.
+  **What's new:** New Google AI connectors have been added to the list of apps Workato supports.
 These new connectors enable a variety of content analysis capabilities that bring a new level of intelligence to recipes and automations.

-    - **Google Vision:** Read text from images and scanned documents Example use case: Read text from an uploaded driver's license and create a contact in Salesforce
+    - **Google Vision:** Read text from images and scanned documents.
+      Example use case: Read text from an uploaded driver's license and create a contact in Salesforce.
-    - **Google Speech-to-text:** Allows the conversion of a short speech-to-text transcript
+    - **Google Speech-to-text:** Allows conversion of a short speech-to-text transcript.
-    - **Google Text-to-speech:** Allows conversion of text to synthetic voice audio
+    - **Google Text-to-speech:** Allows conversion of text to synthetic voice audio.
-    - **Google Translate:** Translate text between languages Example use case: call recordings / voice messages from foreign customer --> use Speech-to-text to transcribe to text --> use Translate to translate to English --> use Text-to-Speech to convert to audio, which customer support reps can listen.
+    - **Google Translate:** Translate text between languages.

+      Example use case: call recordings / voice messages from foreign customer --> use Google Speech-to-text to transcribe to text --> use Google Translate to translate to English --> use Google Text-to-Speech to convert to audio, which customer support reps can listen to.

 - **ServiceNow: Subdomain routing**